edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

 git remote -v
 ```

-💡 **Tip**: If you've already stored your PAT in the macOS Keychain (or equivalent), you won’t be prompted again.
+💡 **Tip**: If you've already stored your PAT in the macOS Keychain (or equivalent), you won't be prompted again.

 💡 **What is cloning?** Cloning creates a local copy of a GitHub repository on your computer.
 It downloads a working version of the project so you can explore, make changes, and push updates from your own machine.
 While _forking_ gives you your own copy in the cloud (on GitHub), _cloning_ brings that copy down to your local development environment.